Palace on the Isle

-The Palace on the Isle (Pałac Na Wyspie), also known as Baths Palace (Pałac Łazienkowski), is a classicist palace in Warsaw's Royal Baths Park, the city's largest park, occupying over 76 hectares of the city center.
+The Palace on the Isle (Pałac Na Wyspie), also known as the Baths Palace (Pałac Łazienkowski), is a classicist palace in Warsaw's Royal Baths Park, the city's largest park, occupying over 76 hectares of the city center.

-From 1674 the property and the nearby Ujazdów Castle belonged to Count Stanisław Herakliusz Lubomirski, who commissioned a Baroque bath house called "Łazienka", similarly to a number of other European historic sites, including England's city of Bath.
+From 1674 this palace and the nearby Ujazdów Castle belonged to Prince Stanisław Herakliusz Lubomirski, who commissioned a Baroque bath-house, or "Łazienka", named similarly to a number of other European historic sites, including England's city of Bath.
 The building, erected on a square plan, was richly decorated with stuccos, statues, and paintings; some of the original decorations and architectural details survive.

-In 1766 King Stanislaus Augustus purchased the estate and converted the bathing pavilion into a classicist summer residence, with an English garden.
+In 1766 King Stanisław August Poniatowski purchased the estate and converted the bathing pavilion into a classicist summer residence with an English garden.

-During the final stages of World War II, the retreating Germans devastated the interior of the Palace and drilled holes in the structure in preparation for destruction.
+During the final stages of World War II, the retreating Germans devastated the interior of the Palace and drilled holes in the structure in preparation for destruction with explosives.
 However, the plan was never carried out.

+In 2019 the palace was 11th on the list of most visited palaces and monuments in the world, attracting over 4.9 million visitors.

 History

-The building began as a bathhouse for Stanisław Herakliusz Lubomirski, owner of adjacent Ujazdów Castle.
-After 1678 the Lubomirski palace complex in Ujazdów, was enriched with four park pavilions: Arcadia, Hermitage, Frascati and the largest of them the Bathhouse.
-The marble building was constructed before 1683 according to design by Tylman Gamerski.
-Finished in 1689, it was intended to serve as a bathhouse, habitable pavilion and a garden grotto.
+The building began as a bath-house for Stanisław Herakliusz Lubomirski, owner of the adjacent Ujazdów Castle.
+After 1678 the Lubomirski palace complex in Warsaw's Ujazdów district was enhanced with four park pavilions: Arcadia, Hermitage, Frascati, and the largest, the Bath-house.
+The marble building was constructed before 1683 to a design by Tylman Gamerski.

+Finished in 1689, it was intended to serve as a bath-house, habitable pavilion, and a garden grotto.
 Interiors of the newly built structure were embellished with profuse stucco decorations, also designed by Gamerski.
-Among the decorations were water deities (like Nereus), surrounding the main decorational feature of the pavilion - the fountain.
-Other chambers had richly decorated plafonds and supraportes, while the walls were covered with Delft tiles.
-The façades and interiors were decorated with sculptures, reliefs, Latin inscriptions (Musa Dryas, Nymphaeque boves et Pastor Apollo / Hic maneant, fugiat diva Minerva domus - Muse, dryad and nymphs, bullocks and Apollo the shepherd let stay here, the divine Minerva let disdain this house on the portal of the southern façade) and Lubomirski coat of arms - Szreniawa.
+External decorations included water deities (e.g., a Nereus) surrounding the pavilion's main decorative feature, the fountain.

+Other chambers had richly decorated plafonds and supraportes, and the walls were covered with Delft tiles.
+The façades and interiors were decorated with sculptures, reliefs, Latin inscriptions (e.g., "Musa Dryas, Nymphaeque boves et Pastor Apollo / Hic maneant, fugiat diva Minerva domus" – "Muse, dryad and nymphs, bullocks, and Apollo the shepherd let stay here / divine Minerva let disdain this house", on the portal of the southern façade), and the Lubomirski coat of arms, Szreniawa.

-King Stanislaus Augustus decided to convert it into private quarters, and it was remodeled by Domenico Merlini between 1764 and 1795.
-During World War II, the Germans drilled holes into the walls for explosives but never got around to blowing up the palace.
-Afterwards the palace served as a barracks.
+King Stanisław August Poniatowski decided to convert the property into private quarters, and between 1764 and 1795 it was remodeled by Domenico Merlini.

+During the Nazi occupation, the Palace (along with Belweder) was marked as a potential future Warsaw residence for Adolf Hitler; these two were among a select few pre-war buildings to have been spared from the destruction of the city contemplated by the so-called Pabst Plan.
+Prior to evacuating Warsaw, the Germans drilled holes into the walls for explosives, but in the end did not blow up the Palace.
+The Palace also served as a German barracks during the German occupation.